benoahriz/infiniband_perf_tuning/README.md

 Here is a general list of stuff I did to maximize the performance I learned a lot about what things made the most differences.
 I also worked extensively with the engineers at LSI to optimize things.

 ## Hardware.
-- PCI slots.
+### PCI slots
 Its not stated anywhere in the documentation but faster is not always better.
 Working directly with the LSI engineers I learned that for the greatest speed and stability you should be using an 8x pci slot for the raid card.
 Also you want to make sure that your infiniband cards are registering at the right speeds on the PCI bus.
 You'll want to use 'lspci' with lots of verbosity to verify that the pci cards come up at the right speeds.
 I had some driver and BIOS issues that caused some infiniband cards to only come up at half speed or 2.5gb/s vs 5.0gb/s

 ### Bios updates
 For the head nodes I was using INTEL chassis with Intel chipsets.
 These were very buggy and needed to be constantly updated as Intel was fixing things in the BIOS which caused great instability.
 Make sure all the BIOS is latest and greatest.
 Supermicro's firmware's seemed much more stable in comparison.

 ## Protocols.
 This is a very interesting topic.
 In a nutshell this was probably the biggest benefit.

-Originally I had been using Ethernet over infiniband  or IPoIB which gave me very fast speeds compared to 1gb networking but no where near the speeds I would expect to see from a raid10 SSD array via 20gb infiniband.
+Originally I had been using Ethernet over infiniband or IPoIB which gave me very fast speeds compared to 1gb networking but nowhere near the speeds I would expect to see from a raid10 SSD array via 20gb infiniband.
 Using IPoIB also bogged down cpu's so wasn't ideal in my situation.

 So the magic really starts when you use iscsi + iser + RDMA.

 You still need IP based communication to do the target discovery but once the nodes all know about each other they switch to using RDMA which is way more efficient.
 This requires using a iscsi target software that supports iser as well as compiling the drivers for your current kernel from the Mellanox or OFED package of your choice.